naver/dust3r/README.md

 In this demo, you should be able run DUSt3R on your machine to reconstruct a scene.
 First select images that depicts the same scene.

-You can ajust the global alignment schedule and its number of iterations.
+You can adjust the global alignment schedule and its number of iterations.
 Note: if you selected one or two images, the global alignment procedure will be skipped (mode=GlobalAlignerMode.PairViewer)
 Hit "Run" and wait.
 When the global alignment ends, the reconstruction appears.